 11) Unexpected Treasures

 It would be easy to stop our list right here, but it would leave so much unsaid.
-The 15 reasons to explore Lower Town has to include some unexpected treasures.
-Not all of these are as easy to spot as the others.
+The 15 reasons to explore Lower Town have to include some unexpected treasures.
+Not all of these are easy to spot, as the others.
 A street covered in brightly colored umbrellas is sure to catch your attention.
 Of course, there are also little treasures hiding in plain sight.
 Shopping along Rue du Petit Champlain, we were surprised to spot these cute little animals gracing the spaces outside of the boutiques.

 12) Great Dining Options

 All of our exploring sure worked up our appetites.
 It’s a good thing there are plenty of dining choices to be found in Lower Town.
 American tourists can often be a little fickle about their meal choices, but you will be happy to know that just about any cuisine can be found.
-On a day where we were pressed for time, we popped in a local diner for a burger and poutine.
+On a day when we were pressed for time, we popped into a local diner for a burger and poutine.
 If you have never tried this Quebec classic dish, then you are in for quite a treat.
 It combines all the flavors that Americans love; French Fries, gravy, and cheese curds.
 This carb-filled dish had us coming back for more.

 Being just a stone’s throw from the Atlantic Ocean means that there are lots of great places to sample some seafood.
 One of our favorites is a good plate of Fish & Chips.
-Living in the middle of the United States makes it difficult to get a fresh version, but that problem is solved living along the coastline.
+Living in the middle of the United States makes it difficult to get a fresh version, but that problem is solved by living along the coastline.
 After our river cruise, we stopped by Taverne Louise for a delicious lunch just a couple of blocks from the Port of Quebec.
 Listening to the gulls flying nearby made this lunch a special experience.

 As we said before, you can find just about any cuisine in Lower Town.
 One of the most delightful meals was also one that we shared with a new friend.
 Paule Bergeron was our contact with Quebec Cite Tourism and invited us to join her for a dinner at Ristorante Il Matto.
 This upscale Italian restaurant serves up family recipes in a modern space.
 As we cemented our newfound friendship, the staff brought out dish after dish of incredible flavors.
 Speaking of the staff, their service was like an orchestrated performance fit for the finest dining establishments in the world.